 - 1 tbsp olive oil

 - 2 tbsp honey, plus more to drizzle

 - flaky sea salt, as needed

-- Lay the thawed puff pastry on top of the figs to complete cover them, tucking the sides in around the edges.
-Cut 5 small slits across the top of the dough.
-Place the skillet into the oven and bake for about 15 minutes, or until puffed and golden.
+- Unfold the puff pastry onto a lightly floured surface.
+Trim the edges to create roughly a 10″ circle.
+Lay the dough on top of the figs to complete cover them, tucking the sides in around the edges.
+Place the skillet into the oven and bake for about 20 minutes, or until puffed and golden.

-- Meanwhile, heat a small saute pan over medium heat.
+- When the tarte tatin is almost finished baking, heat a small skillet over medium heat.
 Add the olive oil and pistachios.
-Toast the pistachios until golden brown.
+Toast the pistachios for a few seconds.
 Add the honey and a good pinch of salt.
 Stir to combine.
-After another minute, turn off the heat.
+After another 30 seconds or so, turn off the heat.